-This policy has been written to underpin our school and MAT care values: - Cooperate and collaborate, achieve excellence for all, raise aspirations and inspire imaginations, Explore new interests and new ideas.
+This policy has been written to underpin our school and MAT care values: - respect, inspiration and collaboration.
 It also makes reference to our Rights Respecting School ethos.
-As a Rights Respecting school we not only teach about children's their rights, but also model respectful relationships: adults and pupils, between adults and between pupils.
+As a Rights Respecting school, we not only teach about children's their rights, but also model respectful relationships between adults, between pupils and between adults and pupils.